-Rachel defends and prosecutes in the full range of criminal work with a developing focus on financial crime, particularly in the context of large, multi-handed cases.
+Rachel practises in serious crime and public law.
+She defends and prosecutes in the full range of criminal work with a focus on financial crime, particularly in the context of large, multi-handed cases.
 Rachel is now building on her experience of dealing with complex, document-heavy cases by developing her practice in the field of Inquiry law.

 Rachel combines an eye for detail and meticulous preparation with clear, tactically prudent advice.

 Rachel’s practice encompasses the full range of criminal work, both prosecuting and defending.
 In recent years she has developed particular experience of financial crime, having been instructed in a series of document-heavy, multi-handed cases and has extensive knowledge of the disclosure regime.
 Rachel also represents the Department for Business, Energy and Strategy (BEIS) in insolvency offences.